Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 ### 5/27

 Today I did more research about the history and the cracking of the cipher and plan to start adding to the presentation.

+### 5/28

+Today I started the section on cracking the cipher for our presentation.
+I split the section into two parts: challenges and the process.
+I worked mostly on the challenges section.

+### 5/29

+Today I researched about how the cipher was actually cracked, but did not add to the presentation.

+### 5/30

+Today I finished the section of the presentation on how the cipher was cracked, and finalized both the challenges and the process parts of the section.